SinnottTM/codeclan_w15_final_project_rw/README.md

 * Multiple personas will need to be considered (not all disabling conditions are the same)

 * App may need to strike a balance between ease of use and scope of functionality (ease of use should always win)

-* Certain medications may require certain considerations (injections should not typically be taken in a public setting outside of a crisis-situation, for example), this may affect how certain users can intereact with certain businesses

 * Users here will have far more direct experience in navigating their world than we will so their input/feedback is very important